crweiner/hacktoberfest-swag-list/README.md

 #### **Hasura** (Sticker Pack)

-- **Requirements**: Open pull request for any of Haruna open source projects: Sticker Pack
+- **Requirements**: Open pull request for any of Hasura open source projects: Sticker Pack
 - **Swag**: Sticker Pack
 - **How to sign up**: Make a PR on any of these: [The Hasura GraphQL Engine](https://github.com/hasura/graphql-engine) and/or [The GraphQL Tutorial Series](https://github.com/hasura/learn-graphql)
 - **Notes**: See the [blog post](https://blog.hasura.io/hasura-joins-hacktoberfest-2019/) for more information and keep updated at Hasura [twitter](https://twitter.com/hasurahq)